COVESA/cdsp/cdsp/knowledge-layer/connector/json-rdf-convertor/rdf-writer/README.md

 # Testing

 An Integration [test](../tests/) is provided to ensure functionality.
-Tests cover the main components (`TripleAssembler`, `TripleWriter`) to verify to verify message transformation, RDF generation, and error handling.
+Tests cover the main components (`TripleAssembler`, `TripleWriter`) to verify message transformation, RDF generation, and error handling.